kxnzx/notifications-page-main/README.md

 I have gained some insight about how typography works on the web.

-For this challenge I choose to use both Static & Variable Font(s).
+For this challenge I choose to use both Static & Variable Fonts.
 By doing this I have learned the difference between them.

 Static Fonts:
 Each width, weight, or style has it's own seperate font file, which requires multiple HTTP requests.